hexdump0815/imagebuilder/systems/tablet_asus_grouper_tilapia/readme.md

   - https://github.com/hexdump0815/pmaports-other/tree/main/device-asus-grouper
   - https://github.com/hexdump0815/pmaports-other/tree/main/device-asus-tilapia

+## priority

+- low: will be worked on and improved rarely

 ## special notes

 - this is not very useable yet, still in a very early and experimental phase